 Hybrid Virtual + Live Event

 Planning for WORLDSymposium 2021 is officially underway, and the 2021 Planning Committee is taking into consideration formats that will be safe and feasible in February, 2021.
 In anticipation of continued progress on a global level, initial plans are in place for the 17th annual live gathering in San Diego at the Manchester Grand Hyatt Hotel.
 In addition, plans are underway to include an alternative virtual format to supplement the live meeting, and allow for registration for those who are unable to attend in person.

 - WORLDSymposium will be publishing updates by email every two-three weeks.

 - The WORLDSymposium 2021 Program and Abstracts will again be published in the February 2021 “Lysosomes” issue of Molecular Genetics and Metabolism.

-- There will be a new category for abstract submissions: “COVID-19 Pandemic and Lysosomal Disease Research”, How has the pandemic influenced current practice, patient care, active research, and how have clinicians and researchers responded?
+- There will be a new category for abstract submissions: “COVID-19 Pandemic: SARS-CoV-2 virology, pathobiology, immunization and treatment”, How is the pandemic influencing current practice, patient care, active research, and how are clinicians and researchers responding?